HarshKapadia2/dotfiles/README.md

     -   `vim`
 -   OSs supported
     -   Debian-based distros that support APT, like Ubuntu.
--   NOTE: `shfmt` is available only on Ubuntu >= v22 and so the script will fail on Ubuntu OSs less than that version.
+-   NOTE: `shfmt` is available only on Ubuntu >= v22 and so **the script will fail on Ubuntu OSs < v22**.

+#### `--delete`

+-	Remove all dotfile symlinks and delete any related files, like all Vim plugins mentioned in the .vimrc file.
+-	Packages are not uninstalled.
+-	No other flag will be executed if this flag is mentioned.
+-	Requirement: Optional

 #### `--help`